muratk5n/thirdwave/en/tweets/2012/week4.md

 "The enormous profits of STM scholarly publishers..
 As reported in the Economist (2011): “ Elsevier, the biggest publisher of journals with almost 2,000 titles, cruised through the recession.
-Last year it made £724m ($1.1 billion) on revenues of £2 billion—an operating-profit margin of 36%”.
+Last year it made £724m (1.1 billion dollars) on revenues of £2 billion—an operating-profit margin of 36%”.
 Springer’s Science + Business Media (2010) reported a return on sales (operating profit) of 33.9% or € 294 million on revenue of € 866 million, an increase of 4% over the profit of the previous year [..]"

 ---